barahona-research-group/MCF/README.md

 # MCF: Multiscale Clustering Filtration

-Code for the paper "Persistent Homology of the Multiscale Clustering Filtration" by Dominik J. Schindler and Mauricio Barahona.
+Code for the paper "Persistent Homology of the Multiscale Clustering Filtration" by Dominik J. Schindler and Mauricio Barahona: https://arxiv.org/abs/2305.04281

 ## Cite